 Our Top Paid App Pick: RadarScope

-If none of the above weather apps have what you’re looking for, and you’re willing to spend money on a quality professional weather radar app or website, hands down our recommendation is RadarScope.
-Available on Android and iOS for $9.99 and on Windows or Mac for $29.99, this app is one of the quickest updating around.
+If none of the above weather apps have what you’re looking for, and you’re willing to spend money on a quality professional weather radar app or website, hands down our top recommendation is RadarScope.
+Available on Android and iOS for $9.99 and Windows or Mac for $29.99, this app is one of the quickest updating around.

 But even for just $9.99 for the app alone without the tiered options, the standard data is fantastic.

 Whatever option you choose, any of the weather radar websites and apps above will keep you informed in the event severe weather strikes.
 If we didn’t include your favorite weather radar app, let us know in the comments below.
-We’d love to hear what apps you depend on to keep you out of harm’s way.
+We’d love to hear what apps and websites you depend on to keep you out of harm’s way.